Djey8/pyhelper-jkluess/demos/README.md

 ## Additional Resources

+### Examples Folder
+The `examples/` directory contains additional specialized demonstrations:
-- **examples/iterator_demo.py** - Demonstrates iterator patterns across data structures
+- **examples/iterator_demo.py** - Deep dive into iterator patterns and generator usage across all data structures

+This file demonstrates the advanced iterator functionality and shows how to use generators efficiently for memory-constrained scenarios.

+### Other Resources
 - Source code documentation in each module
-- Comprehensive test suite in `tests/` directory
+- Comprehensive test suite in `tests/` directory (747 tests)

 ## Features